This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Remove the ribs from the slow cooker and place them on a foil lines broil pan with the meaty side up.
-Brush some sauce from the slow cooker on top of the ribs and broil until the edges start to look crisp and broiled.
-Allow tented with foil to rest while you make the sticky sauce.
+- Once the ribs are cooked and tender, remove them from the slow cooker and place them meaty side up on 1-2 baking sheets that are lined with lightly greased aluminum foil.
+Brush some sauce from the slow cooker on top of the ribs and broil on high for a few minutes until the edges begin to look crisp.
+Remove the ribs from the oven and lightly tent with foil to prepare the rest of the sauce.

 Notes